muntasimulhaque/muntasimulhaque.github.io/README.md

-﻿## Developer Portfolio Landing Page Template
+﻿## Portfolio Landing Page of Muntasim Ul Haque

-### ⚠️ Project Discontinued ⚠️

-**Note:** This project is no longer maintained and has been discontinued.
-No further updates or support will be provided.
-Feel free to fork the repository and make any necessary changes on your own.

----

 ### Introduction

-Use this template if you need a quick developer / data science portfolio!
+Use this template if you need a quick portfolio site!
 Based on a Minimal Jekyll theme for GitHub Pages.

-### Installation

-See full step by step tutorial [on Medium](https://medium.com/@evanca/set-up-your-portfolio-website-in-less-than-10-minutes-with-github-pages-d0efa8ff56fd).
-___

-You can use the editor on GitHub to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown